MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Identity.Governance/New-MgIdentityGovernanceAccessReviewHistoryDefinition.md

   - `[Scopes <IMicrosoftGraphAccessReviewScope[]>]`: Used to scope what reviews are included in the fetched history data.
 Fetches reviews whose scope matches with this provided scope.
 Required.
   - `[Status <String>]`: accessReviewHistoryStatus

-CREATEDBY `<IMicrosoftGraphUserIdentity>`: userIdentity
+CREATEDBY <IMicrosoftGraphUserIdentity>: userIdentity
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[DisplayName <String>]`: The display name of the identity.
 Note that this might not always be available or up to date.
 For example, if a user changes their display name, the API might show the new value in a future response, but the items associated with the user won't show up as having changed when using delta.
   - `[Id <String>]`: Unique identifier for the identity.
   - `[IPAddress <String>]`: Indicates the client IP address used by user performing the activity (audit log only).
   - `[UserPrincipalName <String>]`: The userPrincipalName attribute of the user.

-INSTANCES <IMicrosoftGraphAccessReviewHistoryInstance\[]>: If the accessReviewHistoryDefinition is a recurring definition, instances represent each recurrence.
+INSTANCES <IMicrosoftGraphAccessReviewHistoryInstance[]>: If the accessReviewHistoryDefinition is a recurring definition, instances represent each recurrence.
 A definition that does not recur will have exactly one instance.
-  - `[Id <String>]`:
+  - `[Id <String>]`: The unique idenfier for an entity.
+Read-only.
   - `[DownloadUri <String>]`: Uri which can be used to retrieve review history data.
 This URI will be active for 24 hours after being generated.
 Required.
   - `[ExpirationDateTime <DateTime?>]`: Timestamp when this instance and associated data expires and the history is deleted.
 Required.
   - `[FulfilledDateTime <DateTime?>]`: Timestamp when all of the available data for this instance was collected.
 This will be set after this instance's status is set to done.
 Required.